ankit26gond/frontend-mentor-projects/Getting started on Frontend Mentor/qr-code-component/README.md

 # Frontent Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-And it is completed by [Ankit Gond](https://github.com/ankit26gond).

 ## Table of contents